lennyleadership/Devotional_Commentary_Bible/content.en/docs/119_Hebrews/hebrews_10.md

 10:15 Whereof the Holy Ghost also is a witness to us: for after that he had said before,

 10:16 This is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them;
-10:17 And their sins and iniquities will I remember no more.
+10:17 And their sins and iniquities will I remember no more<label for="God's attribute" class="margin-toggle sidenote-number"></label><span class="sidenote">God's attribute: forget</span>.
 10:18 Now where remission of these is, there is no more offering for sin.
 10:19 Having therefore, brethren, boldness to enter into the holiest by the blood of Jesus,
 10:20 By a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh;